 Throughout the school year, Plato offers four (4) sessions of after school activities, such as yoga, engineering Legos, arts & crafts, cooking, acting & improvisation, ballet, creative drama, and music.
 Students may choose to participate in these extracurricular classes for a nominal fee.

 After school programs typically run from 3:10-4:10pm (with the exception of our Girl Scouts and Adventure Club).
 These classes may take place at Plato Academy or nearby locations, and are subject to change each session.
 Please note, parents are not allowed to sit in to observe after school classes.
-In the past, we have offered the following classes:
+The following classes are offered for Session 1:

 Chess Scholars’ training program is taught with a gradual step-by-step increase in the difficulty of material.
 This system enables us to quickly teach children the rules of chess, enhance their understanding of the game, as well as take them to a higher chess skill level.
 Our curriculum is well suited for the needs of young students.
 We work with students of all levels, including complete beginners.
 We always design our instruction to best fit the needs of the group and to ensure students’ fastest chess progress as well as their enjoyment of chess.
 Typically, we divide the time about equally between teaching and guided practice games.
 In some cases, we split up the group into two parts, when the students’ range of skills is too wide.